-At Providence St. Elias Inpatient Rehab Facility, we offer high-level rehabilitation care so you can return home quickly and safely as possible.
-At our 15-bed facility we take a medically based, multispecialty approach.
+At Providence St. Elias Inpatient Rehab Facility, we offer intensive rehabilitation care so you can return home as quickly and safely as possible.
+At our 30-bed facility we take a medically based, multispecialty approach.
 A doctor who specializes in rehabilitative care leads your team, ensuring responsive, highly focused care.

 Care plans typically include physical, occupational and other neurological and rehabilitative therapies for a range of conditions.
 We assist with stroke, brain and spine injury, heart and lung disease and congenital deformities.
 We also provide one-to-one support and care after joint replacement, major surgery, amputation or traumatic injuries.